giantswarm/gitops-template/docs/add_wc_environments.md

 staging and production environments.
 You can utilize [bases](/bases) to achieve that.
 Let's take a look at the [/bases/environments](/bases/environments) folder structure.

+## General note

+It is possible to solve the environment and environment propagation problem in multiple ways, notably by:

+- using a multi-directory structure, where each environment is represented as a directory in a `main` branch of a single repository
+- using a multi-branch approach, where each branch corresponds to one environment, but they are in the same repo
+- using a multi-repo setup, where there's one root repository providing all the necessary templates, then there is one another repository per each environment.

+Each of these approaches has pros and cons.
+Over here, we're proposing the multi-directory approach.
+The pros of it are: a single repo and branch serving as the source of truth for all the environments, very easy template sharing and relatively easy way to compare and promote configuration across environments.
+On the other hand, it might not be the best solution for access control, templates versioning and also easy comparing of environments.

 ## Environments

-The `stages` folder is a convenient wrapper to group our environment specifications.
+The `stages` folder is how we propose to group environment specifications.
 There is a good reason for this additional layer of grouping.
-You can use this approach to have multiple different clusters - like the dev, staging, production example - but also having multiple different regions or data centers where you want to spin these clusters up.
+You can use this approach to have multiple different clusters - like the dev, staging, production - but also to have multiple different regions or data centers where you want to spin these clusters up.

-We're assuming that all the clusters using this environments pattern should in many regards look the same wherever they are.
-But also whatever cluster is hosted in a given region or data center should use a specific IP range, certificates or ingresses.
+We're assuming that all the clusters using this environments pattern should in many regards look the same across all the environments.
+Still, each environment layer introduces some key differences, like app version being deployed for `dev/staging/prod` environments or a specific IP range, certificate or ingresses config for data center related environments like `us-east-1/us-west-2`.

+To create an environment template, you need to make a  directory in `environments` that describes the best the differentating factor for that kind of environment, then you should create subfolder there for different possible values.
-In that cases we recommend putting region or data center specific configurations into for example `/bases/environments/regions` folder and under there create a let's say `ap-east-1`, `eu-central-1`, `us-west-2` folders.
+For example, for multiple data centers, we recommend putting region specific configuration into `/bases/environments/regions` folder and under there create `ap-east-1`, `eu-central-1` and `us-west-2` folders.

-Later you will reference your environment templates in [/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters](
+Once your environment templates are ready, you can use them to create new clusters by placing cluster definitions in in [/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters]( /management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters)
-/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters)

 > :construction: Please note that if you want to use multiple environment templates to create a single cluster